mericstam/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 4. Now login to Azure DevOps to create your first build.
 Navigate to the `content-web` repository and choose 'Set up Build'.

+**TODO:** When you commit azure-pipelines.yml it will auto create the build, so no need to press setup build?

    ![A screenshot of the content-web repository with an arrow pointed at the Set up Build button](media/hol-2019-10-01_19-50-16.png)

 5. Azure DevOps will automatically detect the pipeline YAML you added.
 You can